antonKozyriatskyi/CircularProgressIndicator/README.md

 ### Download using Gradle

-Add it in your root build.gradle at the end of repositories:
+Add this in your root build.gradle at the end of repositories:
 ```groovy
 allprojects {
     repositories {